vidaldid/odm-dsi-docker/README.md

 The topology of the sample cluster is using 1 catalog server, 3 runtime servers, 1 inbound and 1 outbound server.
 It can be modified by changing the file `docker-compose.yaml`.

+On MacOS, the default docker daemon setting is 2 CPUs with 2 GB of memory.
+This setting is insufficient to run the DSI cluster.
+Make sure that you set to a higher value.
+For example, 6 CPUs with 12 GB of memory if your machine has the capability.
+The setting can be modified at Docker > Preferences... > Advanced section.

 To start the DSI cluster:
 ```sh
 cd $DSI_DOCKER_GIT/dsi-runtime/samples/cluster